sparoodata/mongolens_new/README.md

 - `bulk-operations`: Perform multiple operations efficiently ([requires confirmation](#data-protection-confirmation-for-destructive-operations) for destructive operations)
 - `collation-query`: Find documents with language-specific collation rules
 - `compare-schemas`: Compare schemas between two collections
+- `connect-mongodb`: Connect to a different MongoDB URI
+- `connect-original`: Connect back to the original MongoDB URI used at startup
 - `count-documents`: Count documents matching specified criteria
 - `create-collection`: Create new collections with custom options
 - `create-database`: Create a new database with option to switch to it